Indian court grants bail to Bollywood superstar Salman Khan

 - TV reporter prompts 911 call of 'crazy lady' talking to self WATCH

-Four other Bollywood stars also accused in the case — Saif Ali Khan, Sonali Bendre, Tabu and Neelam — were acquitted by Chief Judicial Magistrate Dev Kumar Khatri on Thursday.
+Four other Bollywood stars also accused in the case — Saif Ali Khan, Sonali Bendre, Tabu and Neelam — were acquitted Thursday by Chief Judicial Magistrate Dev Kumar Khatri.
 They were in the jeep that Salman Khan was believed to be driving during the hunt in 1998.
 Tabu and Neelam both use just one name.

 Khan says he did not shoot the two blackbuck deer.
 The heavily muscled actor was acquitted in two related cases.